 Guidelines for Submission

-CATAJ welcomes professionals, researchers and academics from various mental health professions to submit in French and English.
+CATAJ welcomes submissions from professionals, researchers and academics from a variety of mental health and arts disciplines.

 Style & Format

-Submissions should be sent in a .pdf and MS Word document.
-APA standards on the entire manuscript is mandatory (APA Publication Manual, 6th Edition), along with a 100-250 word abstract.
+Submissions should be sent in a MS Word document.
+APA standards on the entire manuscript are mandatory (APA Publication Manual, 6th Edition), along with a 100-250 word abstract.
 The manuscript should be approximately 2,000 to 4,000 words.
 The entire manuscript should be double-spaced, including quotations, footnotes, references and tables.
-Any photographs that accompany an article should be sent as high-resolution picture files, at least 150 dpi at 3” x 4” and should be saved as a .tiff file.
+Any photographs that accompany an article should be sent as high-resolution picture files in EPS, TIFF, or PSD format only.

 Submissions should not include headers or footers or any other types of special formatting.